Alaahussen/n8n_task/README.md

 Include a `/test-emails` folder with these samples (use for training & QA):

-* `meeting-request-1.eml` — from Sara Ahmed proposing Monday Nov 17 12:00-13:00 Cairo
+* `Meeting Request.txt` — from Sara Ahmed proposing Monday Nov 17 12:00-13:00 Cairo
-* `spam-marketing-1.eml` — promotional email promising sales boost
+* `Spam Marketing.txt` — promotional email promising sales boost
-* `general-inquiry-1.eml` — Omar Khaled asking about image classification services
+* `General Inquiry.txt` — Omar Khaled asking about image classification services
-* `support-request-1.eml` — a user reporting an error and logs attached
+* `Support Request.txt` — a user reporting an error and logs attached
-* `out_of_office-1.eml` — automatic OOO reply

 (You can use the sample emails we prepared earlier.)